 Research shows that the earlier young people get involved with alcohol and drugs, the greater the risks both in the short and longer term.
 In light of these many risks, it is appropriate for parents to maintain an expectation that their children avoid alcohol until an appropriate age and avoid drug use.
 As with any rule or expectation, many children will at times fall short of the safety standards that we set.

 The most commonly used substances in Ireland are alcohol, cannabis, ecstasy and cocaine.
 New, different trends may emerge from time to time among different groups of people.
 These novel trends may be reported extensively in the media and generate a lot of attention.
-This year one such trend was in relation to Nitrous Oxide, although another trend could easily replace this in the coming months.
+Last year year one such trend was in relation to Nitrous Oxide, although another trend could easily replace this in the coming months.
 Whatever the specific trend, the appropriate general principles in responding to drug use remain broadly similar.

 I'm concerned about nitrous oxide – what is it?